 Course 11: Bayesian Methods and Machine Learning

-The TALENT/INT course on "Learning from Data: Bayesian Methods and Machine Learning" will be held at the University of York in York, UK from June 10 to 28, 2019.
-[Dates are still tentative]
+The TALENT/INT course on "Learning from Data: Bayesian Methods and Machine Learning" was held at the University of York in York, UK from June 10 to 28, 2019.

 Course organizers: Christian Forssén (Chalmers University, Sweden), Dick Furnstahl (Ohio State University, USA), Daniel Phillips (Ohio University, USA), Ian Vernon (Durham University, UK)

 In recent years there has been an explosion of interest in the use of Bayesian methods in nuclear physics.
 These methods are being used to quantify the uncertainties in theoretical work on topics ranging from the NN force to high-energy heavy-ion collisions, to develop more reliable extrapolants of nuclear-energy-density functionals towards the dripline, to predict the impact that future NICER observations may have on the equation of state of neutron matter, and to determine whether or not nucleon resonances are present in experimental data.
 Meanwhile machine learning is gaining increased currency as a method for identifying interesting signals in both experiments and simulations.